Product Review

 What Could Be Better

-No water bottle pocket
+No external water bottle pocket

 Basic internal organization